Conquer MRI Claustrophobia: 14 Expert Tips You Need To Know

 Out of sight, out of mind.

-If you are in the scanner and you choose to open your eyes, chances are you will be staring straight at the top of the tube.
 If that is all you see, then that is all you will think about.
 For most, this is unsettling.
 It was, even for me.
-I personally found it much easier to just close my eyes and simply think of something else.
+I found it much easier to just close my eyes and simply think of something else.

-Your to-do list for tomorrow
+-Your to-do list for tomorrow

-Take a mental stroll through your old high school
+-Take a mental stroll through your old high school

-Really, just anything to get your mind off of where you are, as thinking about the scan while you are in the machine can lead you down a path that ends in panic.
+Anything to get your mind off of where you are, as thinking about the scan while you are in the machine can lead you down a path that ends in panic.

 9. You Can Request a Mirror